 Students are expected to monitor their progress toward degree completion periodically throughout their tenure at Washburn University by conducting online degree audits through their MyWashburn account.
-From the Academic Advising channel on the Students tab, select "Process Degree Audits" for instructions.
+There are two option on the Academic Advising channel on the Students tab depending on the student's catalog year.
+Select the correct option to process the degree audit.
 If potential problems are identified (e.g., missing transfer work, unposted course substitutions, etc.), students should meet with their advisors as soon as possible to resolve these issues in a timely fashion.